espidev/ProtectionStones/README.md

-    protectionstones.create - Protect a region by placing a ProtectionStones block. protectionstones.destroy - Allow players to remove their own protected regions. protectionstones.view - Allows players the use of /ps view command. protectionstones.info - Allows players use of /ps info command. protectionstones.hide - Allow players to hide their ProtectionStones block.
+    protectionstones.create - Protect a region by placing a ProtectionStones block. protectionstones.destroy - Allow players to remove their own protected regions. protectionstones.reclaim - Allow players to reclaim their stones and remove their regions. protectionstones.view - Allows players the use of /ps view command. protectionstones.info - Allows players use of /ps info command. protectionstones.hide - Allow players to hide their ProtectionStones block.